pure-chance/greed/paper/paper.typ

 This continues until $(0, 0, F)$, at which point all normal states have been computed.

-Like with terminal states, it's not possible to try all possible $n$, but luckily @prop:upper-bound-actions works for normal states as well.
-There is no massive tricks here _as of yet_, but it is possible to compute certain states (e.g., $(M - 1, M, F), (M, M - 1, F)$) in parallel since they will never overlap.
+Like with, terminal states, it's not possible to try all possible $n$, but luckily @prop:upper-bound-actions works for normal states as well.
+There is no massive tricks here _as of yet_,but it is possible to compute certain states (e.g., $(M - 1, M, F), (M, M - 1, F)$) in parallel since they will never overlap.

-= Optimal Policy Analysis <analysis>
+= Optimal Policy Analysis <ch:analysis>
 With the theoretical framework established, we implemented the dynamic programming algorithm to compute optimal policies for Greed across various rulesets.
 Our analysis reveals fascinating strategic patterns that emerge from the interplay between risk and reward in this deceptively simple game.

 The following visualizations present the computed optimal policies and their associated payoffs for both terminal and normal game states.
 These visualizations provide many insights into the strategic principles of Greed and what those principles say about the game itself.